Position Title

 Commonly Taught Undergraduate Classes: Anthropology of Development, East and Southern Africa, Anthropological Theory, Capitalism and Power, Star Trek as Social Theory

-2022 Special Commendation, Amaury Talbot Prize for African Anthropology
+2022 Special Commendation, Royal Anthropological Institute, Amaury Talbot Prize for African Anthropology for The Eyes of the World

-2015 L&S Dean's Award for Innovative Research
+2015 L&S Dean's Award for Innovation in Research

 2003 Rockefeller Research Fellow, The Kroc Institute for International Peace Building at the University of Notre Dame